Sengottai: Demographics

 According to 2011 census, Sengottai had a population of 26,823 with a sex-ratio of 1,035 females for every 1,000 males, much above the national average of 929.
 A total of 2,642 were under the age of six, constituting 1,327 males and 1,315 females.
 Scheduled Castes and Scheduled Tribes accounted for 10.06% and 1.21% of the population respectively.
 The average literacy of the town was 78.09%, compared to the national average of 72.99%.
 The town had a total of 7146 households.
 There were a total of 10,736 workers, comprising 114 cultivators, 674 main agricultural labourers, 1,923 in household industries, 7,435 other workers, 590 marginal workers, 14 marginal cultivators, 60 marginal agricultural labourers, 105 marginal workers in household industries and 411 other marginal workers.

 As per the religious census of 2011, Shenkottai had 76.98% Hindus, 21.19% Muslims, 1.77% Christians and 0.06% following other religions.

-Geography and Climate
+Geography and climate

+Sengottai is located at 8.59°N 77.14°E. It has an average elevation of 181 metres (594 ft).
+The town is surrounded by the Western Ghats in three sides and lies on the Tirunelveli to Kollam and Madurai to Kollam highways.
+The Harihara and Gundar rivers flows through the city.
+Sengottai Gap is a major mountain pass connecting Kerala and Tamil Nadu in addition to Palakkad Gap.

+Transport

+Road

+The National Highway NH-744 from Madurai to Kollam passes through the town.
+State highway SH-39 (Sengottai-Courtallam-Ambasamudram-Tirunelveli) links the major parts of the extreme south of Tamil Nadu, including Tirunelveli, Tuticorin and Kanyakumari.
+The road also offers good freight connectivity to Tamil Nadu's second largest seaport, Tuticorin and Cochin Port.